taktak-hi/Deep-Learning-Specialization/README.md

    * Be able to apply these algorithms to a variety of image, video, and other 2D or 3D data.

 ### Programming Assignments
-* The assignments of this course are in the folder  **Course 4** and it consits of the following assignments:
+* The assignments for this course are as follows:
     * Convolutional Model: step by step
     * Convolutional model: application
     * Keras Tutorial